B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 Common mistakes:

-• Generic problems (“inefficiency”) vs. specific ones
+• Generic problems (“inefficiency”) instead of specific ones

 • No concrete outcome promised

-Section 4: Key Benefits (Not Features)
+Section 4: Key benefits (not features)

-Purpose: Show what customers actually get
+Purpose: Show what customers actually get.

 Structure: 3–4 benefit-focused sections, each with: